coverclock/com-diag-hazer/README.md

 log file.
 This can seem a little mysterious.

-(In the following examples, I use a script called "peruse", which in turn uses a Diminuto script called "headless".
+(In the following examples, I use a script called "peruse", which in turn uses a Diminuto script called "observe".
 I also make use of the SIGHUP capability of gpstool using a script called "hups" which sends a HUP (hangup) signal to any running instance of gpstool everytime you hit the RETURN (ENTER) key.
 You can read more about these scripts in the